 Nigella recommends a chocolate syrup for the crowning glory.
 That sounded too low on the visual aspect scale.
 I was needing to compete with candyfloss and giant dummies remember.
 So I whipped up some real chocolate buttercream and slathered it on good and thick.
 The real problem was by now I had become aware just what I had created and the realisation that I was going to have to part with it hit me hard………I seriously thought about buying some Garibaldis instead but that would be very bad sharing……….

 I dutifully delivered this damp chocolate beauty and it was received with suitable P.T.A reverence and I came away proud of my sharing and, moreover, intent on baking another that very same day.
 I simply couldn’t not.
 Again the anxiety levels rose as I slipped it into the oven and watched, hopeful once more for craggy peaks.
 She did not disappoint.
 What an absolute goer.

 After another jolly good slicking of chocolate icing I was finally, finally able to sink my gnashers into this Chocolate Loaf.
 I just knew it was going to be good but I really did not expect it to be as good as it was.
 It was one of the best chocolate cakes I have ever eaten.
-It is a deeply chocolatey cake, darkly damp and studded with milk chocolate pieces.
+It is a deeply chocolatey cake, darkly damp, positively moist in fact and studded with milk chocolate pieces.
 The chocolate icing elevates it all to another level too and it will be my chocolate cake go to forever more.
 So EASY to make and it keeps brilliantly.
 In fact I think it even gets better the longer it lasts.
 I just finished the last piece off this morning (Wednesday) and I made it Sunday and it was still completely and utterly LUSH.